artefactory-skaff/terraform-google-finops/docs/index.md

 === "Managed deployment"

+    !!! info ""
+        This deployment mode is meant for Terrafrom power users who already maintain an infrastructure deployment with a remote state.
+[Install this module and follow the usage documentation.](https://registry.terraform.io/modules/artefactory/finops/google/latest)

-    !!! note ""
+    !!! tip ""
-        To keep your infra code clean and concerns separated, we recommend adding the finops module in a standalone file
+        To keep your infra code clean and concerns separated, we recommend adding the finops module in a standalone file.

     ```console
     curl -o finops.tf https://raw.githubusercontent.com/artefactory/terraform-google-finops/main/examples/standalone/main.tf